 Your family, friends, coworkers, and other community members can be your most loyal fans and best advocates.
 Waiting until your book comes out and then asking your community to promote can be a mistake; include those who have supported you throughout your writing process.
 It makes them feel included.

 It’s crucial to maintain constant contact with your community—not just when you need to ask for a favor in the form of sharing or promoting your book.
 Actively supporting your local libraries and bookstores prior to publication will create goodwill when it is time to promote your book.
 Share your struggles and joys with your friends, family, and coworkers, and invite them to do the same.
 You’ll cultivate stronger relationships that will serve you well now and in the future.

 Quality is more important than quantity.
 Kevin Kelly, founder of Wired magazine, writes that an artist can thrive with only 1,000 true fans.
 True fans are those who engage with anything you do.
 They’ll read your blog, follow you on social media, listen to or watch your interviews and other media appearances, and eagerly await the release of your next books.
 Stay connected with your true fans by providing them interesting content through all available channels.

 Update your blog regularly, and share relevant information on social media.
-Try other ways of creating content, like podcasting.
+Try other ways of creating content, like video or podcasting.
 These are the people who love your work—don’t give them a reason to forget you.